-‘Blue Exorcist: Kyoto Impure King’ Is The Most Anticipated Anime Of 2017: Season 2 Premier Of ‘Ao no Exorcist’ Confirms Why It’s An Interesting Japanese Supernatural Animation [Spoilers]
+‘Blue Exorcist: Kyoto Impure King’ Is The Most Anticipated Anime Of 2017: Season 2 Premier Of ‘Ao No Exorcist’ Confirms Why It’s An Interesting Japanese Supernatural Animation [Spoilers]

 [Warning: Spoilers for Season 2 of Blue Exorcist ahead]

-The anime’s Season 2 began with the theft of a dangerous item known as the “Left Eye of the Impure King”.
+The anime’s Season 2 began with the theft of a dangerous item known as the “Left Eye of the Impure King.”
 The king, a demon, killed thousands of people in the late Edo period.
 Fortunately, he was defeated.
 As a precaution, the powerful demon’s left eye, supposed to be connected to his heart, was sealed away in the Kyoto branch of True Cross Academy.
 Unfortunately, the eye is stolen in the present day, and Rin, Yukio, and their friends go in pursuit of the item.

 Since Rin and Yukio’s lineage was revealed to his fellow exorcists at the end of Season 1 of Blue Exorcist, there is palpable tension among the team.
 Season 2 of Blue Exorcist could show the impact of the truth about the twins’ parentage on their relations and friendships.